FabianHertwig/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #**Traffic Sign Recognition**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+In this project I trained a deep neural network to classify images of german traffic signs as an assignment of the udacity self driving car nanodegree.

 ---

 **Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:

-* Load the data set (see below for links to the project data set)
+* Load the data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images